Kilerd/Kilerd/README.md

 ### Hi there 👋

-- 🔭 I’m looking for a remote job.

-Here are some ideas to get you started:
 - 🏃‍ catch me [when I am running](https://kilerd.github.io/running_page/)
 <!--
 - 🔭 I’m currently working on ...